dhellmann/pymotw/PyMOTW/threading/index.rst

 .. }}}
 .. {{{end}}}

-Of course, in most programs you won't use ``print`` to debug.
+In most programs you won't use ``print`` to debug.
 The :mod:`logging` module supports embedding the thread name in every log message using the formatter code ``%(threadName)s``.
 Including thread names in log messages makes it easier to trace those messages back to their source.

 .. include:: threading_names_log.py
     :literal: